-Fish habitat in both the Dosewallips and Duckabush Rivers has been severly impacted by former landuse practises, specifically the clearing of wood from the rivers and the logging of riparian forests.
-This has led to decreased pool frequency, floodplain connectivity, and instreasm sediment stability, as well as a lack of instream rearing habitat for juvenile fish.
-The Dosewallips River Habitat Assessment (2005) characterizes that river as moderately impaired with a projected near-term shortfall of key large woody debris (LWD) piece recruitment to the river, and though smaller LWD is relatively abundant in the river, this wood is highly mobile and generally does not form stable, persistent wood jams.
+Fish habitat in both the Dosewallips and Duckabush Rivers in western Washington has been severely impacted by former land-use practices, specifically the clearing of wood from the rivers and the logging of riparian forests.
+This has led to decreased pool frequency, floodplain connectivity, and in-streasm sediment stability, as well as a lack of in-stream rearing habitat for juvenile fish.
+The Dosewallips River Habitat Assessment (2005) characterizes that river as moderately impaired, lacking key large woody debris (LWD).
+Smaller LWD is relatively abundant in the river, however this wood is highly mobile and generally does not form stable, persistent wood jams.
 Conditions in the Duckabush are similar.

 Planning & Design

 The primary goal of the project was to protect existing high quality habitat of the Duckabush and Dosewalllips river floodplains critical to chinook recovery.
 Objectives included fee simple acquisition of the Berntsen-Poetter property, weed control, removal of solid waste and a derelict vehicle, prevention of ATV access, decommissioning a driveway, decommissioning an on-site system (Selfridge) and replanting to native species.

 Managing Agency/ Organization:

 Upper anadromous reaches of the Dosewallips and Duckabush Rivers

 Budget or Project Cost: